truzo/tomango-2018/site/content/blog/evergreen-content-saves-time-makes-money.md

 To get your creative juices flowing, ask yourself:

-	<li>What questions do your customers always ask?
+- What questions do your customers always ask?
-	<li>What are the "silly questions" that customers want to ask, if only they weren't so shy?
+- What are the "silly questions" that customers want to ask, if only they weren't so shy?
-	<li>What underlying principles haven't changed in your field of work, and remain as relevant today as they did years ago?
+- What underlying principles haven't changed in your field of work, and remain as relevant today as they did years ago?